 The department has 15 marked cruisers, a marked pickup truck, Community Services van and a Crime Scene Services vehicle.
 The department also has unmarked vehicles for investigative and administrative use.
 The unmarked vehicles include several Chevy Impalas, Ford Tauruses, and recycled Ford Crown Victorias.

 Technological advances have added to the department's primary response vehicles.
 In 1999, mobile laptop computer systems were added to the marked cruisers.
 These enable officers to access the Registry of Motor Vehicles, state and national data banks, as well as the department's own computer system.
 In 2008, mobile video recorders were added to the primary response marked cruisers.
 Additionally, interoperable capable, two-way radios, which allow for inter public safety agency communications in the event of emergencies, have been installed in all department vehicles.

 In 2012, Ford discontinued production of the Crown Victoria.
 As a result, the NPD fleet began a slow transition from the familiar sedans to the Ford Explorer SUVs.
 These vehicles allow access to areas of the city that we had been unable to consistently patrol in the sedans.
 They also enhanced our ability to respond to calls in adverse weather conditions.

-In 2017 the police department had two hybrid vehicles in its fleet.
+In 2017, the police department purchased our first hybrid vehicles.
 Two sedans used for administrative services, including travelling to and from training classes, were purchased.
-In 2019, Ford offered a hybrid Ford Explorer police package and two hyrbid cruisers were purchased in place of our traditional full fuel models.
+In 2020, Ford first offered a hybrid Ford Explorer police package and two hyrbid cruisers were purchased in place of our traditional full fuel models.
 We hope that one day, our vehicle fleet will be fully hybrid.